 When my mother passed away at the age of 49, I asked myself a very serious question, “If I had only 25 more years left on this Earth, what is the story that I want others to tell about me?”

 Better yet, “What is the story that I want to start telling others?”

 These questions helped jumpstart the process of finding my voice.
 The unshakable, unwavering voice of a person who knows what she wants to say and won’t be silenced.

 This year, I’m REALLY pushing myself to step it up as it relates to two issues: multiple sclerosis and young caregivers.
 I hope that telling my story will motivate others to find their passion, follow their dreams, and support their causes.
 And, I refuse to let it stop there.

 I know that we are all busy, but I’m challenging you to find a cause that you believe in.
-Then, start thinking about how your story can make a difference.
-After all, you never know who’s listening or being inspired at that moment.
+Then, figure out how you can take action to make a difference and inspire others.
+Build your story to influence and inspire others.